jenkinsci/github-branch-source-plugin/.github/PULL_REQUEST_TEMPLATE.md

 [JENKINS-XXXXX](https://issues.jenkins-ci.org/browse/JENKINS-XXXXX) for further information.

 <!--
-In the lists below, replace the empty checkboxes [ ] with checks by replacing the space with an x, like [x].
+In the lists below, fill in the empty checkboxes [ ] with checks by replacing the space with an x, like [x].
 -->
 # Submitter checklist
 - [ ] Link to JIRA ticket in description, if appropriate.